Goryachinsk

 Goryachinsk (Горячинск) is a rural locality (a selo) in Pribaykalsky District, Republic of Buryatia, Russia.
 The population was 967 as of 2010.
 There are 31 streets.
+The town is home to the State Center for Oriental Medicine that offers a famous fasting cure.

 Geography

 Goryachinsk is located 121 km north of Turuntayevo (the district's administrative centre) by road.
 Turka is the nearest rural locality.